Looking for the best vegan restaurants in Sydney? Look no further.

 The Green Lion

 The Green Lion is Sydney’s first ever plant based bistro pub.
-Your mind isn’t playing tricks on you when you read the likes of beef tacos, mac and cheese and beef burgers.
+Your mind isn’t playing tricks on you when you read the likes of beef tacos, mac and cheese and beef burgers on the menu.
 These pub favourites are made using clever meat and dairy replacements, meaning that you really can have your cake and eat it too.

 Green Lion Level 1/726 Darling St, Rozelle NSW 2039